-Undergraduate Course descriptions
+Undergraduate Course Descriptions

 LCD 101.
 Introduction to Language.
 3 hr.; 3 cr.

 A survey of the study of language: Structure, language and society, first and second language acquisition, and other related topics.
-Fall, Spring
+Fall, Spring.

 LCD 102.
-Linguistic Analysis.
+Analyzing Language.
 3 hr.; 3 cr.

 Developing and evaluating hypotheses about linguistic data drawn from a variety of languages in the areas of sound structure (phonology), word structure (morphology), and sentence structure (syntax).

 LCD 103.
 Multilingualism in the United States.
 3 hr.; 3 cr.